rixx/books.rixx.de/data/reviews/mark-twain/the-adventures-of-tom-sawyer/index.md

 related_books:
 - book: carlo-collodi/pinocchio
   text: If you would like more moralising with your mischievous and brutal childhood tales, Pinocchio is the place to go.
+- book: mark-twain/the-adventures-of-huckleberry-finn
+  text: The companion book.
 ---
+Probably my first trickster book – I reveled in how clever and witty Tom was.
+All his tricks, all his deals and feelings felt real and like something to aspire to.
+I even took his frequent bartering of small items and introduced it at school.
+It was great fun.